GRAPHIC-Take Five: Brexit brinkmanship; Fed watching and China bashing

 When the Bank of England announced a 150 billion pound increase in stimulus last month, it probably didn't anticipate acting again soon.

-If a Brexit trade deal had been signed by now, as expected, that would have been sufficient to shield the economy.
+If a Brexit trade deal had been signed by now that would have been sufficient to shield the economy.
 But it hasn't quite gone that way.
-Another Brexit deadline looms on Sunday and banks are quietly raising the odds of no-deal.
+Another Brexit deadline on Sunday has come and gone.
+Banks in recent days have been quietly raising the odds of no-deal, though many expect a thin agreement.

 Until recently, the 0.10% Bank rate was not expected to change until 2022.
 But Brexit deadlock means money markets now price a 65% probability of a 10 basis point (bps) cut by March 2021, doubling from a month ago.